KdotJPG/NoisePosti.ng/_posts/2022-01-16-The-Perlin-Problem-Moving-Past-Square-Noise.md

 Noise plays an elemental role in many genres of procedural generation.
 One algorithm in particular, Perlin noise, has dominated the conversational spotlight, but it suffers a critical flaw: visible axis alignment.
 Newer approaches exist which address this problem, but such biased noise still sees widespread use where it may not be the right choice.
 In this article, I will dive deep into this issue and cover two of our most practical options now.

-*This article is the first segment of a two-part separation of the original.
+*This article comprises the first segment of a two-part separation of the original.
 The second can be found [here](2022-01-16-The-Perlin-Problem-Breaking-The-Cycle.html).*

 ---